-On the third level, a widely diversified portfolio is created from the remaining companies based on their ESG assessment (ESG score) and their development (ESG momentum).
-During this process, especially high importance is placed on the quality of the company and the business model.
-A high degree of sustainability and fundamental strength are of crucial importance for investment.
+At the end of the "green path", a broadly diversified portfolio is constructed from the selected companies and sovereigns on the basis of the above analyses, taking into account the ESG indicator, its development (ESG momentum) and fundamental aspects.
+During this process, particular importance is placed on the quality of the company and the business model.
+A high degree of sustainability and fundamental strength are of crucial importance for an investment.

-Details on the investment policy and the investment objective of the Fund in Section II / Item 13 of this Prospectus.
+For details on the investment policy and the investment objective of the fund, please see part II / item 13. of this prospectus.